 Experience shows that abstinence really works

-The recovery of millions of people around the world prove that abstinence has impressive results, leading to a happy and healthy life in recovery.
+The recovery of millions of people around the world proves that abstinence has impressive results, leading to a happy and healthy life in recovery.

 The 12 Step philosophy, an abstinence-based model used by Alcoholics Anonymous and Narcotics Anonymous, has played a key role in the success stories of people all over the world who have beaten addiction.